JackStouffer/Flask-Foundation/README.md

 This tells the app which class, located in settings.py, to load in for the configuration.
 To see the different configs, take a look at the settings.py file.
 This is explained more in depth in the flask docs [here](http://flask.pocoo.org/docs/config/#development-production).

 After everything is initialized, the app loads in the main blueprint from the controllers file.
 If you don't know how flask blueprints work, check out [this](http://flask.pocoo.org/docs/blueprints/) page in the flask documentation.
 The controllers/main.py file is where we have our current example logic, with a homepage and a example WTForms page.

+WTForm classes are held in a separate file called forms.py and imported when needed.

 The templates are stored in the templates dir for the main blueprint.
 It is encouraged, but not required, that every new blueprint has its own templates dir inside of the main templates dir.